liuzihe02/csapp/C1_notes.md

 * **Preprocessing phase**.
 The pre-processor (cpp) modifies the original C program according to directives that begin with the # character.
 The result is another C program, typically with the .i suffix.
 * **Compilation phase**.
 The compiler (cc1) translates the text file *hello.i* into the text file *hello.s*, which contains an *assembly-language program*.
 Each statement in an assembly-language program exactly describes one low-level machine-language instruction in a standard text form.
 Assembly language is useful because it provides a common output language for different compilers for different high-level languages.
 * **Assembly phase**.
-The assemble (as) translate *hello.s* into machine-language instructions, packages them in a form known as a *relocatable object program*, and stores te result in the object file *hello.o*.
+The assemble (as) translate *hello.s* into machine-language instructions, packages them in a form known as a *relocatable object program*, and stores the result in the object file *hello.o*.
 The *hello.o* file is a binary file whose bytes encode machine-language instructions rather than characters.
 * **Linking phase**.
 Notice that our *hello* program calls the *printf* function, which is part of the *standard C library* provided by every C compiler.
 The *printf* function resides in a seperate precompiled object file called *printf.o*, which must somehow be merged with our *hello.o* program.
 The linker (ld) handles this merging.
 The result is the *hello* file, which is an *executable object file* (or simply *executable*) that is ready to be loaded into memory and executed by the system.

 The *GNU* (short for *GNU's Not Unix) environment includes the *EMACS* editor, *GCC* compiler, *GDB* debugger, assembler, linker, utilities for manipulating binaries, and other components.